ROCm/HIP/README.md

 cd HIP-privatestaging
 mkdir build
 cd build
-cmake -DHSA_PATH=/path/to/hsa -DHCC_HOME=/path/to/hcc -DCMAKE_INSTALL_PREFIX=/where/to/install/hip -DCMAKE_BUILD_TYPE=Release ..
+cmake -DHSA_PATH=/path/to/hsa -DHCC_HOME=/path/to/hcc -DCMAKE_INSTALL_PREFIX=/where/to/install/hip -DLLVM_DIR=/path/to/clang-llvm-3.8 -DCMAKE_BUILD_TYPE=Release ..
 make
 make install
 ```
 Make sure HIP_PATH is pointed to `/where/to/install/hip` and PATH includes `$HIP_PATH/bin`.
 This requirement is optional, but required to run any HIP test infrastructure.
+The path `/path/to/clang-llvm-3.8` should be specified for [clang-hipify](README.md#clang-hipify) utility build.

 ## More Info:
 - [HIP FAQ](docs/markdown/hip_faq.md)